syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/Text.md

  [`FontFamily`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfImageEditor.XForms~Syncfusion.SfImageEditor.XForms.TextSettings~FontFamily.html) - By default there are six types of font family available in toolbar such as,
                    `Arial`, `Noteworthy`, `Marker Felt`, `SignPainter`,`Bradley Hand`, `Snell Round hand`.

+ [`TextEffects`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfImageEditor.XForms~Syncfusion.SfImageEditor.XForms.TextSettings~TextEffects.html) - You can make text as `Bold`, `Italic` or `Underline` By using TextEffects property in TextSettings.

  [`Bounds`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfImageEditor.XForms~Syncfusion.SfImageEditor.XForms.TextSettings~Bounds.html) - This property allows you to set frame for the newly added `Text` and you can position the text wherever you want on the image.
 The value of the text frame should be in percentage(maximum - 100 & minimum - 0).

  [`Opacity`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfImageEditor.XForms~Syncfusion.SfImageEditor.XForms.TextSettings~Opacity.html) - You can change the opacity of text.